abinit/abinit/doc/tutorial/paw1.md

     B = 443 GPa

 Let's test with ABINIT.
-We use now the input file `tpaw1_5.in` and the associated `tpaw1_5.files` file and we run ABINIT to compute values of _etotal- for several cell parameters around 3.54 angstrom, using the standard PAW dataset.
+We use now the input file *tpaw1_5.in* and the associated *tpaw1_5.files* file and we run ABINIT to compute values of _etotal- for several cell parameters around 3.54 angstrom, using the standard PAW dataset.

 {% dialog tests/tutorial/Input/tpaw1_5.in %}

-    abinit < tpaw1_5.files > tmp-log
+    abinit < tpaw1_5.files > log

-From the `tpaw1_5.out` file, you can extract the 7 values of _acell_ and 7 values of _etotal_, then put them into a file and plot it with a graphical tool.
+From the *tpaw1_5.out* file, you can extract the 7 values of _acell_ and 7 values of _etotal_, then put them into a file and plot it with a graphical tool.
 You should get:

 ![diamond: etotal vs acell](paw1_assets/etotal-acell.jpg)

 From this curve, you can extract the cell values of $a_0$ and $B$ (with the method of your choice, for example by a Birch-Murnhagan spline fit).
 You get:

     a0 = 3.535 angstrom B = 465 GPa